sifis-home/ace-ucs/README.md

 ### Who do I talk to? ###

-* This code is owned by SICS Swedish ICT AB and released as Open Source under the [BSD 3 license](https://opensource.org/licenses/BSD-3-Clause).
+* This code is owned by RISE SICS and released as Open Source under the [BSD 3 license](https://opensource.org/licenses/BSD-3-Clause).
-* Please contact ludwig at sics dot se if you have questions or suggestions.
+* Please contact ludwig dot seitz at ri dot se if you have questions or suggestions.

 ### Acknowledgments ###
 This code is in the framework of the [CelticPlus](https://www.celticplus.eu/) project [CyberWI](http://www.cyberwi.eu/), with funding from [Vinnova](http://www.vinnova.se/sv/).